scegob/qrCodeChallenge/README.md

 Note: Delete this note and the content within this section and replace with your own plans for continued development.

 Useful resources
-Example resource 1 - This helped me for XYZ reason.
+Example resource 1 - https://www.youtube.com/watch?v=5BBYPntB-GY This helped me for to figure out what to do when I was stuck.
+The I was trying to figure out how to get the white background and That is when I was able to make nested div elements that helped with  reason.
 I really liked this pattern and will use it going forward.
 Example resource 2 - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.